s-KaiNet/gulp-spsave/README.md

 Known Issues
 --

-When heavily utilizing watchers along with gulp-spsave you may see errors "Save conflict" or "Cobalt error". [spsave](https://github.com/s-KaiNet/spsave) tries to recover from this errors by trying to re-upload file one or two more times again.
+When heavily utilizing watchers along with `gulp-spsave` you may see errors "Save conflict" or "Cobalt error". [spsave](https://github.com/s-KaiNet/spsave) tries to recover from this errors by trying to re-upload file one or two more times again.
 But usually it's a good idea to use [gulp-plumber](https://github.com/floatdrop/gulp-plumber) or similar tool in order to make sure that your watchers will not be broken when errors occur.
-Normally you can do the following in your gulpfile.js:
+Normally you can do the following in your `gulpfile.js`:

 ```javascript
 var plumber = require("gulp-plumber");